-I’d like to review two books recently added to the NMR’s Library, which both have use for the local historian, and yet which are very different approaches to explaining their field.
+I’d like to review two books, both of which have use for the local historian, yet which detail very different approaches to explaining their field.
 The first is Local History on the Ground by Tom Welsh (The History Press, 2009).
 I picked up this book hoping to recommend a good starting point for learning how to approach local history research.
 Instead, it’s a much more informative lesson on how not to approach the study of your local area.

-Tom Welsh is a senior lecturer in Geography at the University of Nottingham.
-This shows in his clear writing style, good structure and approachable tone.
+Dr. Tom Welsh is a senior lecturer in Geography.* This shows in his clear writing style, good structure and approachable tone.
 He also has a number of good tips to help the amateur landscape historian gain access to places often difficult to see.
 However, the man has a bee in his bonnet, and over the course of the book this bee gets in the way of his point, and it becomes increasingly obvious over time just what the problem is.